|Graham Jukes||Phone 01623 798890|

 The Birders group is open to all Ravenshead U3A members.
 New members are always welcome, especially those with little birding experience.
 The leaders are ready and willing to offer help with identification and tips.

 The group visits major bird reserves in our locality and beyond.
 We often visit areas nearby one month and travel further afield the next month.
 The purpose of the group is to help members identify the birds seen and to discuss how to improve their own birding skills.
-Recently the group's interests have broadened, so that other wildlife spotted (flowers, insects etc.) are included in our photos and descriptions.
+Although nominally a birding group, we are also on the lookout for other forms of wildlife, so that when spotted (flowers, fungi, invertebrates etc.) these are included in our photos and descriptions.
+In fact, at least one of our meetings during the year is devoted entirely to butterflies.

 We'll be leaving the Sherwood Ranger at 8 am before each outing (unless notified under "Latest Information" above).
 The group is usually out for most of the day, and we are usually on our feet for several hours.
 Respite is available at certain reserves which have hides!
 The distance that we walk can vary depending on the reserve, so sturdy footwear is advised - as are a good pair of feet!
 We usually try to alternate a local visit with a more distant one.
 Cars are usually shared if desired.

-All information regarding 2017 meets has been moved to a subpage, accessed by clicking on the link "2017 meets" at the top right of this page.
+All information regarding 2018 meets (including wildlife spotted) has been moved to a subpage, accessed by clicking on the link "2018 meets" at the top right of this page.

 Click on a picture below to see it full-size with more details.